vmware/django-yamlconf/README.md

 flavors of this example:

 1. Under Django version 2.0 in the directory `examples/django-2.0`
+2. Under Django version 3.0 in the directory `examples/django-3.0`

 The `django-1.11` directory has been removed as it is end of life and GitHub is generating secuity issues on the old dependencies.